1996 – present (22 years)

-Somehow, the rhythm of instrument lines follow the customs of modern rock music.
+The music of Tenhi is minimalistic and dark.
+Usually, the rhythm instrument lines follow the customs of modern rock music.
 The melodical instruments and vocals are however very heavily folk-influenced.
-The basic instrumentation of the band consists of acoustic guitar, bass and drums.
+The basic instrumentarium of the band consists of acoustic guitar, bass and drums.
 Frequent additional instruments include piano, violin, viola and flute and less frequent didgeridoo, mouth harp, harmonium, cello, udu and synthesizer.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.